tbranyen/redux-create-action-types/README.md

 ## What this module does for you

-- Provides a very clear way of definining multiple action types
+- Provides a very clear way of defining multiple action types

 - In development, will throw when accessing types that were not previously declared
 - In development, will throw when using the same type more than once